AlexWorx/ALib-Class-Library/docs/pages/alib_mod_threads.md

 Class \alib{lang;DbgCriticalSections} allows receiving this knowledge.
 This is done using \alib{lang::DbgCriticalSections;AssociatedLock}, which is a virtual struct
 that allows answering the question about whether or not "something" is acquired.
-With compiler symbol \ref ALIB_DEBUG_CRITICAL_SECTIONS is set, the six lock types of \alib inherit this interface and thus can be optionally set to member
+With the compiler-symbol \ref ALIB_DEBUG_CRITICAL_SECTIONS set, the six lock types of \alib inherit this interface and thus can be optionally set to member
 \alib{lang::DbgCriticalSections;DCSLock}.
 If done, with the acquisition and release of the section, the state of the lock provided is